 Identify the tasks that you will need to do in order to accomplish the goal.

 Potential problem: Irrelevant activities.
 Group members may resist doing activities they perceive to be irrelevant to the overall goal or objective they envisioned when joining the group.
 Even those who go ahead and do the activities may feel resentful.

-Solution: Let the team members know how their work ties into the final objective (the project), and how it ties into a larger world as well.
+Solution: Let the team members know how their work ties into the final objective (the project), and how it ties into a larger world as well during virtual group work.

-Simplify the tasks and break them up in to individual steps.
+Simplify the tasks and break them up in to individual steps during virtual group work.